Sustainable refrigerant replacement and comparison app

-You can start by simply entering basic information such as valve type, current refrigerant, operating range, and the replacement refrigerant.
+You can start by simply entering basic information such as thermostatic expansion valve type, current refrigerant, operating range, and the replacement refrigerant.
 The app will verify that you selected a low-GWP refrigerant that will work well with the existing system.
+Note: The app is only covering thermostatic expansion valves.

-Download it now for a quick and accurate refrigerant replacement process.
+Download it now for a quick and accurate refrigerant replacement or comparison process.

 Conditions for usage of the low-GWP tool